okta/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 **Changelog:**

 * Apr 20, 2017: Thanks to [Alexey Soshin](https://github.com/AlexeySoshin) for contributing a [pull request](https://github.com/oktadeveloper/okta-spring-boot-saml-example/pull/2) to make the code in this blog post more bootiful!
-* Sep 28, 2017: Updated instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).
+* Oct 10, 2017: Updated instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).